opensearch-project/project-website/_posts/2022-10-10-snapshot-management.md

 ### What do snapshots store?

 A snapshot preserves two things: the cluster data and the cluster state.
 The cluster data includes OpenSearch index data, such as settings and mappings.
 The cluster state includes persistent cluster settings and index templates.
-Preserving the cluster state in a snapshot is optional and can be controlled with `include_global_state` parameter.
+Preserving the cluster state in a snapshot is optional and can be controlled with the `include_global_state` parameter.

 ### Why do you need to take snapshots?

 Let's go through the two most common scenarios in which you would need to take snapshots.

-**Scenario 1: Red Alert!** - Your cluster goes red because nodes went down, causing data loss.
+**Scenario 1: Red Alert!** – Your cluster goes red because nodes went down, causing data loss.
 In this case, you can restore the red indexes from the most recent snapshot.

-**Scenario 2: Migration** - ** You need to migrate from one cluster to another.
+**Scenario 2: Migration** – ** You need to migrate from one cluster to another.
 In this case, you can restore the indexes on your new cluster from a snapshot.

-**Scenario 3: Restore to a point in time view** - You need to revert back to a point-in-time view.
-You can restore a snapshot to go back to the previous state.
+**Scenario 3: Restore to a point-in-time view** – You need to revert back to a point-in-time view.
+You can restore your cluster from a snapshot to go back to a previous state.

-**Scenario 4: Save costs** - You need to save historical data for compliance, but you primarily use only last seven days of data.
+**Scenario 4: Save costs** – You need to save historical data for compliance, but you primarily use only last seven days of data.
 You can save all previous data in a snapshot and delete it from your cluster to save cost.

 ### Snapshots are incremental